ethereum/ethereum-org-website/src/content/developers/tutorials/learn-foundational-ethereum-topics-with-sql/index.md

 ![ef_daily_gas](./ef_daily_gas.png)

-We can see gas prices paid in transaction to the Ethereum Foundation address over the years.
+We can see gas prices paid for all transactions made to the Ethereum Foundation address over the years.
 Here is the query:

 ```sql
 SELECT